Bayonne School District: Board of education

-The district's board of education is comprised of nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
+The district's board of education is composed of nine members who set policy and oversee the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2015) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.

-In a November 2015 referendum, voters approved by a 3-1 margin a change from a Type I (appointed) to Type II (elected) school board.
+In a November 2015 referendum, voters approved by a 3–1 margin a change from a Type I (appointed) to Type II (elected) school board.